 Caution is advised when specifying default expressions for formal parameters, as their use can result in successful compilation of subprogram calls with an unintended signature.
 The execution stack will not be corrupted in this event, but the program can be executing with unexpected values.
 The most appropriate use of default expressions is when, without them, there would end up being an overloading of the same name with fewer parameters that performed essentially the same operation.
 When calling externally compiled modules that are Ada program units, the type matching and subprogram interface signatures are monitored and checked as part of the compilation and linking of the full application.
 When calling externally compiled modules in other programming languages, additional steps are needed to ensure that the number and types of the parameters for these external modules are correct.

-6.34.2 Guidance to language users
+6.34.2 Avoidance mechanisms for language users

+Ada software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Follow the mitigation mechanisms of subclause 6.34.5 of ISO/IEC 24772-1:2022.
+Apply the mitigation mechanisms of subclause 6.34.5 of ISO/IEC 24772-1:2022;

 Minimize the use of default expressions for formal parameters.